Sometimes it’s hard to tell if your horse in pain. Some signs are more obvious than others.

-Have you ever been in pain and it’s made you crankier than usual?
+Have you ever been in pain and it’s made you cranky?

 It’s the same with our horses.
-It’s tiring for them to be in pain – so they let out their frustration by telling you to rack off.
-If your horse suddenly becomes aggressive or tries to bite and kick – remember they’re not being naughty (they don’t have that capability).
-They’re actually in pain.
+If your horse suddenly becomes aggressive or tries to bite and kick – remember they’re probably not being naughty.
+Aggressive behaviour can be a key indicator that a horse is in pain.

 The expression ‘camped out’ is used to describe a classic symptom of a horse in pain.
-Usually associated with back or kidney pain – this is where a horse will stand with their back legs ‘camped out’ behind them.
-Kind of like they’re getting ready to do a pee but never quite get there.
+Usually associated with back or kidney pain – this is where a horse will stand with their back legs awkwardly placed behind them.
+It looks like they’re getting ready to do a pee but never quite get there.

 Opposite to being ‘camped out’ – this is where the horse has all their feet bunched underneath them.
 This can be an indicator of a horse in pain in their hocks, stifle or back.

 Pinched nostrils are one of the first signs of a horse in pain.
-The tension causes them to pull their nostrils back – and signals to other horses to leave them alone.
+Tension causes them to pull their nostrils back – and signals to other horses to leave them alone.

 Sometimes pain, especially hoof or leg pain will result in a horse lying down more than usual.
 This is because they’re trying to get the weight off their legs.
 Conversely, horses with hip & back issues don’t lie down as often because it’s too painful for them to get back up again.

 This one’s a tricky one.
-Unlike humans, horses usually yawn to relieve pressure in their throat and stomach.
-While one or two yawns can be for the horse to stretch out tension – if your horse is compulsively yawning then they’re not feeling good.
+Unlike humans, horses yawn to relieve pressure in their throat and stomach.
+While one or two yawns can be for the horse to stretch out tension – if your horse is compulsively yawning then it’s a sign that they’re not feeling good.

 A horse with one or more of these symptoms maybe suffering from ulcers.
 Check out the classic ulcer symptoms here.